ldn-softdev/Rpnn/README.md

 (if any other values are present on the same line, those will be ignored)
 > if option `-r` is given the others will be ignored (save `-u`)

-Option `-u` instructs `rpn` to round up all the outputs (if real numbers used) to an interger part (in the trainded mode, of course); in case if outputs are symbolic enumerations, then show real convertion numbers instead
+Option `-u` instructs `rpn` to round up all the outputs (if real numbers used) to an integer part (in the trained mode, of course); in case if outputs are symbolic enumerations, then show real conversion numbers instead